ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 Unsupported SSL protocols: SSLv2, SSLv3

-## Additional features
+## Extra features

-Web actions bring some additional features that include:
+Web actions provide extra features that include:

-- `Content extensions`: the request must specify its desired content type as one of `.json`, `.html`, `.http`, `.svg` or `.text`.
-This is done by adding an extension to the action name in the URI, so that an action `/guest/demo/hello` is referenced as `/guest/demo/hello.http` for example to receive an HTTP response back.
+- `Content extensions`: The request must specify its desired content type as `.json`, `.html`, `.http`, `.svg`, or `.text`.
+The type is specified by adding an extension to the action name in the URI so that an action `/guest/demo/hello` is referenced as `/guest/demo/hello.http`, for example, to receive an HTTP response back.
 For convenience, the `.http` extension is assumed when no extension is detected.
-- `Projecting fields from the result`: the path that follows the action name is used to project out one or more levels of the response.
-For example, `/guest/demo/hello.html/body`.
-This allows an action which returns a dictionary `{body: "..." }` to project the `body` property and directly return its string value instead.
+- `Projecting fields from the result`: The path that follows the action name is used to project out one or more levels of the response.
+`/guest/demo/hello.html/body`.
+This feature allows an action that returns a dictionary `{body: "..." }` to project the `body` property, and directly return its string value instead.
 The projected path follows an absolute path model (as in XPath).
-- `Query and body parameters as input`: the action receives query parameters as well as parameters in the request body.
-The precedence order for merging parameters is: package parameters, action parameters, query parameter, body parameters with each of these overriding any previous values in case of overlap .
-As an example `/guest/demo/hello.http?name=Jane` will pass the argument `{name: "Jane"}` to the action.
+- `Query and body parameters as input`: The action receives query parameters as well as parameters in the request body.
+The precedence order for merging parameters is: package parameters, action parameters, query parameter, and body parameters.
+Each of these parameters can override any previous values if overlap occurs.
+As an example, `/guest/demo/hello.http?name=Jane` can pass the argument `{name: "Jane"}` to the action.
-- `Form data`: in addition to the standard `application/json`, web actions may receive URL encoded from data `application/x-www-form-urlencoded data` as input.
+- `Form data`: In addition to the standard `application/json`, web actions can receive URL encoded from data `application/x-www-form-urlencoded data` as input.
-- `Activation via multiple HTTP verbs`: a web action may be invoked via any of these HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`, as well as `HEAD` and `OPTIONS`.
+- `Activation via multiple HTTP verbs`: A web action can be invoked through any of these HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`, as well as `HEAD` and `OPTIONS`.
-- `Non JSON body and raw HTTP entity handling`: A web action may accept an HTTP request body other than a JSON object, and may elect to always receive such values as opaque values (plain text when not binary, or base64 encoded string otherwise).
+- `Non JSON body and raw HTTP entity handling`: A web action can accept an HTTP request body other than a JSON object, and can elect to always receive such values as opaque values (plain text when not binary, or base64 encoded string otherwise).

 The example below briefly sketches how you might use these features in a web action.
 Consider an action `/guest/demo/hello` with the following body:
 ```javascript